Apply for a Glass & Mirrors Trading License in Dubai

 Glass used in construction, automotive, and interior design applications

-The licence does not cover manufacturing or fabrication activities.
-Businesses wishing to cut, coat, or otherwise process glass would require a separate industrial licence category.
+The license does not cover manufacturing or fabrication activities.
+Businesses wishing to cut, coat, or otherwise process glass would require a separate industrial license category.

-This licence is well-suited to a range of business profiles, including:
+This license is well-suited to a range of business profiles, including:

 Import and distribution companies sourcing glass from China, Europe, or India